CodeSeeker1/Cat-Album/README.md

 # Cat-Album
-Languages used: CSS , JS and HTML
+Languages used: CSS , JavaScript and HTML5